LiamWJH/BlueWater-lisp/readme.md

-# Blue Water
+# Ordinta!
 ***"A minimal Lisp dialect in Python."***

 ---

 ## ⚙️ Introduction
-Blue Water is a small Lisp dialect written in python!
+Ordinta is a small Lisp dialect written in python!

-Albeit still in its early stages, we aim to grow it with passion.
+Albeit in its middle stages, we aim to grow it with passion.

 If you’re new to Lisp, check out this [quick intro](https://en.wikipedia.org/wiki/Lisp_(programming_language)).

 ---

 ## 🧩 Features
-Here are some of the things **Blue Water** currently does:
+Here are some of the things **Ordinta** currently has to offer!:

 ### 🧮 Math Operations:
 - Basic arithmetic: `+`, `-`, `*`, `/`